 Students may enroll full- or part-time.
 Since some courses are not offered in both the fall and spring semesters, see an advisor about your schedule.
 Students must achieve at least a C- or better in an accounting course to continue on to the next level.
-Note: To take a business course numbered 100 or higher, students must be eligible for ENG 111.
-To take an accounting course numbered 100 or higher, students must be eligible for ENG 111 and MATH 101 or higher.
+Note: All business courses 100 or higher require students to be eligible for ENG 111 except BUS 111.
+All accounting courses numbered 100 or higher require students to be eligible for ENG 111 and MATH 101 or higher.